pkiraly/europeana-qa-api/README.md

+# Europeana Metadata Quality Assurance API

 The common Java API for all Europeana metadata quality assurance related projects.
+This API is based on the general (Metadata Quality Assurance API project)[https://github.com/pkiraly/metadata-qa-api/]

-# Usage
+## Usage

 ```java
 CompletenessCalculator completenessCalculator = new CompletenessCalculator();